maniospas/pyfop/README.md

 combination of various transformation and comparison components.

-First, we define a couple of single-input array transformation methods `tautology` and `normalize`, as well as two pairwise array comparison methods
+First, we define a couple of single-input array transformations `tautology` and `normalize`, as well as two pairwise array comparisons
 `dot` and `KLdivergence`.
 In addition to array inputs, some of these methods also make use of optional parameter values, such as `norm` to indicate